Lightning-AI/pytorch-lightning/docs/source/common/lightning_module.rst

 Training epoch-level metrics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If you want to calculate epoch-level metrics and log them, use the `.log` method
+If you want to calculate epoch-level metrics and log them, use :meth:`~pytorch_lightning.core.lightning.LightningModule.log`.

 .. code-block:: python